Ranger tips: Lincoln National Park

-Get insider tips on the best places to visit and ‘must do' activities from park ranger Kyle Watters.
+Get insider tips on the best places to visit and ‘must do’ activities from park ranger Elly Schultz.

 Located on the Eyre Peninsula, just 13km south-west of Port Lincoln, Lincoln National Park overlooks Boston Bay, the largest natural harbour in Australia.

 Want to see it for yourself?
-We’ve asked ranger Kyle Watters (above, right) for some tips for your next visit.
-Here’s what he had to say:
+We’ve asked ranger Elly Schultz for some tips for your next visit.
+Here’s what she had to say:

 Which campground is your favourite and why?